 In this week’s basketball coaching conversation, Doug Novak of NCAA D3 Bethel University joins the podcast.
-Doug Novak is entering his sixth season as the head men’s basketball coach at Bethel University after spending the seven previous years as a top assistant at the NCAA Division
+Doug Novak is entering his seventh season as the head men’s basketball coach at Bethel University after spending the seven previous years as a top assistant at the NCAA Division I level.

 “At the end of every year . .
 [I try to] make sure that our teaching is adding up to what’s actually happening [in the game].”

 On sharing knowledge: “If we all play a little bit better basketball, it’s good for all of us.”